-Maybe you feel down and insecure after some comments during Thanksgiving dinner.
-Or maybe you call your mom and don’t get asked any questions about your life.
+If you have parents or other family members you dread meeting, or who make you feel down and insecure, you may have a lot of trouble focusing on your career, and feel distracted from your goals.
 If you’re feeling isolated, alienated or hurt by your family members, their behavior might be toxic.
 How do you know?
-Here are six common signs of toxic family members.
+Here are six common signs of toxic family members and what to do so that you can still be a productive, healthy human being.

 It’s one thing to give constructive criticism, but it’s another when someone does nothing but criticize you.
 These comments aren’t meant to help you grow but rather to tear you down.
 Because they’re family members, they might have a wealth of information to draw on — whether it’s old exes, your favorite nerdy high school activity or your latest job failure.
 If this criticism is persistent and hurtful, it’s a sign of a toxic family member.